stepanJSN/hospital-frontend/README.md

 # Hospital frontend

-“Hospital” is an application to make doctor's appointments more comfortable.
+The “Hospital” is an application to make doctor's appointments more comfortable.
 It offers a user-friendly interface for all users: administrators, patients and doctors.
 This is the frontend part.
 Backend: https://github.com/Stepan22-prog/hospital-backend

 ## Functionality